 118. In view of the generally isolated characteristics of the area through which the road passes it is concluded that there will be only limited construction noise impact on any housing or sensitive uses.
 From experience and engineering judgment it is still predicted From experience and engineering judgment it is still predicted that noise levels will remain below the levels recommended in the regulations referred to above.
 There will be an increase in construction traffic using the existing main road and the minor roads leading to the road alignment.
-On the main road it is unlikely that the construction traffic will have a significant impact on traffic flows and noise disturbance to the existing communities but this will need to be reviewed and monitored in detail prior to the commencement of the construction period.
-For the minor roads that cross the new alignment and for any access routes, construction traffic will significantly increase traffic flows and potential noise disturbance.
-A traffic count on all possible access roads to road construction site together with a regular monitoring program will be prepared prior to the commencement of the construction period as part of the environmental due diligence and management measures.
+On the main road it is unlikely that the construction traffic will have a significant impact on traffic flows and noise disturbance to the existing communities but this will need to be reviewed and monitored in detail prior to the commencement of the construction traffic will significantly increase traffic flows and potential noise disturbance.
+A traffic count on all possible access roads to road construction site together with a regular monitoring program will be prepared prior to the commencement of the environmental due diligence and management measures.